Republicanism in the United Kingdom: 20th-century republicanism

 The pressure group Republic, which campaigns for a republic in the United Kingdom, was formed in 1983.
 In 1991, Labour MP Tony Benn introduced the Commonwealth of Britain Bill, which called for the transformation of the United Kingdom into a "democratic, federal and secular Commonwealth of Britain", with an elected president.
 The monarchy would be abolished and replaced by a republic with a written constitution.
 It was read in Parliament a number of times until his retirement at the 2001 election, but never achieved a second reading.
 Benn presented an account of his proposal in Common Sense: A New Constitution for Britain.

 In January 1997, ITV broadcast a live television debate Monarchy: The Nation Decides, in which 2.5 million viewers voted on the question "Do you want a monarch?" by telephone.
 Speaking for the republican view were Professor Stephen Haseler, (chairman of Republic), agony aunt Claire Rayner, Paul Flynn, Labour MP for Newport West and Andrew Neil, then the former editor of The Sunday Times.
 Those in favour of the monarchy included author Frederick Forsyth, Bernie Grant, Labour MP for Tottenham, and Jeffrey Archer, former deputy chairman of the Conservative Party.
 Conservative MP Steven Norris was scheduled to appear in a discussion towards the end of the programme, but officials from Carlton Television said he had left without explanation.
 The debate was conducted in front of an audience of 3,000 at the National Exhibition Centre in Birmingham, with the telephone poll result being that 66% of voters wanted a monarch, and 34% did not.

 At the annual State Opening of Parliament, MPs are summoned to the House of Lords for the Queen's Speech.
 From the 1990s until the 2010s, republican MP Dennis Skinner regularly made a retort to Black Rod, the official who commands the House of Commons to attend the speech.
 Skinner had previously remained in the Commons for the speech.

+Polling results suggest that a large majority of Britons were in favour of the monarchy during the 1990s and 2000s, with support mostly ranging from 70% to 74%, and never falling below 65%.